 4. Squam Lake

-Despite being in the shadow of lake Winnipesaukee, Squam Lake is a great opportunity for fishermen.
-While this lake is a bit smaller than most, it does have a range of different species.
+Despite being in the shadow of Lake Winnipesaukee, Squam Lake is a great opportunity for fishermen.
+At 6,791 acres, it has a range of different species.
 For instance, you’ll find perch, pickerel, lake trout, largemouth bass, and smallmouth bass.

 There is easy access to this lake, too.
 If Lake Winnipesaukee is a bit too crowded for you, you may want to consider visiting this lake, instead.
 It offers a similar fishing experience on a smaller scale.

 As the name suggests, this is more of a pond than a lake.
 It takes up only 47 acres and only goes down to about 50 feet deep.
 The state stocks the pond with brown trout in the spring and fall, which is the main reason it draws fishermen.